Oreilleu/PicardAurelien_7_28042022/README.md

 Use Ctrl+C in the terminal to stop the local server.

-To run the browser go in the front folder, then run the command "npm run start"
+To run the browser go in the front folder, then run the command "npm install"  and "npm run start"

 ------------------------------------------------------------------------------------------------------